fshowalter/movielog/README.md

 # Movielog

-Python application for managing my movielog, including viewings and my watchlist.
+Python application for managing my movielog, including reviews, viewings, and my watchlist.

 See franksmovielog.com for a nice presentation.